MaxCompute SQL supports conversions between data types. Two conversion methods are supported, explicit conversion and implicit conversion.

-MaxCompute supports conversions between the STRING type and DATETIME type.
-The conversion format is
+MaxCompute supports conversions between the STRING and DATETIME types.
+The conversion

-- In the value range of each unit, if the first digit is 0, it cannot be ignored.
-For example,
+- If the first digit of the value range of each time unit is 0, it cannot be omitted.

 2014-1-9 12:12:12is an invalid DATETIME format and it cannot be converted from the STRING type to the DATETIME type.
 It must be written as